Posted in Homes, Model/Display Homes

 The “Style House” opened to the public in April 1935.
 Over 1500 visitors passed through the home that first weekend.

-Local architect Frederick L. Confer designed the home with James H. Anderson, and the builder was James Armstrong.
+Local architect Frederick L. Confer designed the home in collaboration with James H. Anderson, and the builder was James Armstrong.

 The agents for the house were Mitchell & Austin, with Harry Stockman as the agent in charge.